 These analyses also help the publishers to improve their content as well as promotion strategies.

 Nowadays, more and more people use videos to gain knowledge about something.
 72% of people prefer to use videos to learn about their favorite products.
 95% of viewers can remember a call to action after watching a video; meanwhile, just 10% acquire it when reading it.
 84% of customers tend to buy something after watching a video.
-All of these statistics explain why, in 2021, video content will be king.
+All of these statistics explain why, video content will be king.

 There are some popular video content types as: